NeoCharge/neocharge.github.io/usage.md

 <img style="float: right;" src="images/iPhone11ConfigPriApplianceOther.png" title="Primary Config" width="250">

 If your device is an appliance, specify what kind of appliance it is.
-If your device is not listed, choose 'Other' and type in the name of your device in the text box.
+If your device is not listed, choose "Other" and type in the name of your device in the text box.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>